 At times, homes and vehicles close to the large asbestos piles were covered with asbestos dust.
 There were also playgrounds nearby and children were known to play in the “White Mountains.”

-Citizens in Ambler realized the dangers of asbestos in the 1970s.
+The dangers of asbestos became more publicly known in the 1970s.
 In 1973, the Environmental Protection Agency (EPA) began remediation efforts at the asbestos dumping sites.

 Over the years, the EPA has added several asbestos piles in Ambler to their Superfund list.
 Superfund sites are areas contaminated with hazards such as asbestos.
 The Superfund program managed by the EPA allows the agency to clean up hazardous areas and protect the public.

-At the Ambler Superfund sites, the EPA executed cleanup efforts to remove immediate and long-term health threats.
+At the Ambler Superfund sites, the EPA carried out cleanup efforts to remove immediate and long-term health threats.

 Ambler Asbestos Piles Superfund Site